Draggie306/CheatSheets/A level/source/Computer Science.md

 -  **Clock**: Signals used to synchronise operations between the CPU and other components. *A clock signal keeps the flow of data synchronised.*
 -  **Reset**: The CPU will reboot if active.

+#### Word length/size
+Memory is divided into equal units which are called words, typically multiples of 8, such as 64 bits.
+Each word has a separate memory address.

 #### Data bus
-The data bus transfers data and instructions between components
+The data bus transfers data and instructions between components and is bidirectional.
+With an increased data bus width, more data can be transferred between components simultaneously or in one single operation.

+A system with a 32-bit data bus can transfer 32 bits of data at the same time, or 4 bytes.
+If 8 bytes of data needs to be fetched from memory, this will take 2 different operations to fetch the data, resulting in increased delays.

+For this reason, most systems have a data bus width that is equal to the word length of the CPU.

 #### Address bus
+The address bus width determines the maximum possible amount of memory addresses or locations that the system can adderss.

 A system with a _32-bit_ address bus can address _2^32_ (4,294,967,296) memory locations.
-If each memory location holds one byte, the addressable memory space is 4 GiB.
+If each memory location (word) holds one byte, the addressable memory space is 4 GiB.

 #### How these buses link to assembly language programs?

+### Control Unit

+The **control unit** (CU) within the CPU is responsible for controlling all operations that occur within the CPU in other subunits and registers of the processor such as the ALU (Arithmetic Logic Unit), and how this data is exchanged to other registers or moved around the system.
+These operations are dictated typically by the speed of the clock signal (in Hz).

+The CU also regulates and controls the data sequence between the processor and other hardware devices such as system memory through the **control bus**, and can generate and interpret received control signals from these received instructions after having decoded it (using the opcode and operand) into a sequence to determine the instruction needed to be carried out.

+This could be, as an example, fetching the address and data requested from RAM, determine that an arithmetic calculation needs to occur, and storing the resulting data back in RAM, or in other registers.

+> The Control Unit is the component of the processor which directs the operations of the CPU.

 ### The ALU
 The Arithmetic Logic Unit performs arithmetic operations on data.
 It consists of two parts - the **arithmetic unit** - this can include addition, subtraction, multiplication and division.
 It can also compare arithmetic values and return a binary value if, for example, A is greater than B.